cryon-io/ami.crw.node/readme.md

 ### crw.node

-Crown Masternode AMI app - runs system, master or gateway node.
+CRW node AMI app - runs system, master or gateway node.

 **All commands should be executed as root or with `sudo`.**